 Personalised keyrings are an all-time hit idea for Save the Date invitations.
 Why?
 Well, we can never have too many keychains, can we?
 People will use it to loop their keys and carry it with them.
 That means, every time they use the keys, they will think of you and your wedding.
 You can go for wood-engraved models, plastic dolls (of bride and groom), or even a monument from the wedding location.

 Are you in need inspiration for save the date ideas for wedding abroad?
 This is a cool way to tell them about the destination and pique their interest.
 Make it cheerful, colourful, and happy with a drawing, picture, or a handwritten message.
 Include trivia about the place at the end.
 Show them the destination even before they visit the place.

 Do you want a classy yet quirky way of sending Save the Date invitations?
 What do you think of personalized matchboxes?
 These are a bit old school, so if you are planning a traditional wedding, these might fit right in.
 It doesn’t matter if the guests don’t use them, they will cherish the matchboxes just the same.

 When was the last time you sent a telegram?
 What do you think about sending a bunch of them?
 You don’t have to make them telegrams though technically.
 Design the cards similar to telegrams and post them away.
 How wonderful would it be to send and receive one, right?
 We adore classic themes with modern twists here at My Ideal Wedding.

 Map magnets are useful when you are getting married away from your location.
 Whether it is a destination wedding in another country or whether you picked an isolated and secluded venue nestled in the countryside, you will want your guests to know where exactly the wedding will take place.
 By customizing magnets to show the region’s map, you can be sure that the guests will have a better idea of the surroundings.
 Who doesn’t like magnets?
 They are so useful, aren’t they?

-Creativity has no boundaries, and you can find countless ways to send memorable Save the Date invitations so that people will remember and look forward to attending the wedding.
-Just make sure to send these only to those you will definitely be inviting.
-The last thing you want is to hurt someone by sending a pre-invitation but not following it up with the formal wedding invitation.
-Have a happy wedding.
+Creativity has no boundaries, and you can find countless Save the Date ideas for invitations so that people will remember and look forward to attending the wedding.